ota-meshi/eslint-plugin-css/README.md

 This ESLint plugin provides linting rules to verify CSS definition objects.

 - Find the wrong usage of CSS definition objects, and their hints.
-- The plugin support for Vue and JSX (React).
+- Support for Vue and JSX (React).
-- The plugin partial support for [styled-components] style objects.
+- Partial support for [styled-components] style objects.

 You can check on the [Online DEMO](https://ota-meshi.github.io/eslint-plugin-css/playground/).